3 Powerful Ways to Use a Lean Manufacturing Game in Training

 Root cause analysis finds the underlying reasons for inefficiencies.
 Identifying and addressing root causes is key to reducing waste and business process outcomes.
 Tools like Ishikawa diagrams are used in process improvement for brainstorming potential causes of defects.

 A thorough focus on root causes means an organization won’t get sidetracked by frameworks and jargon, keeping improvement efforts on track.
-By addressing the root causes, organizations can make sustainable changes that lead to significant process performance improvements.
+By addressing the root causes, organizations can implement sustainable changes that lead to significant improvements in process performance.

 Root Cause Analysis